-Text in italics indicate values calculated during critique Source: Table 69, p153, Table 70 and 71 p154 of the SBA, ODX\EconModel xlsm
+Text in italics indicate values calculated for the Critique.

+Source: Table 69, p153, Tables 70 and 71 p154 of the resubmission; ODX\EconModel xlsm.

 The Critique highlighted that the base case ICER/QALY (\$22,525) was driven by the "chemotherapy indicating" component (based on Geyer et al. 2018), contributing more benefit than the "chemotherapy sparing" component (incremental QALYs: 0.1177 vs. 0.0045, respectively); considered the "chemotherapy indicating" component was based on weaker evidence base, which MSAC had considered before when previously deciding not to support Oncotype DX.